The symptoms depend on the type of graft versus host disease (GvHD) you have and which parts of your body it affects.

-It can spread throughout your body and might be itchy and painful.
-Your skin might blister and peel if it gets worse.
+This can spread to cover the whole body.
+It might be itchy and painful and feel like a sunburn.
+In some cases your skin might blister and peel if it gets worse.

 Your doctor will arrange for you to have regular blood tests called liver function tests.
 These tests can pick up early changes in your liver before you get any symptoms.

 Your skin and the whites of your eyes may look yellow if the GvHD carries on.
 This is called jaundice.
 It can also make your skin itchy.
 Your tummy (abdomen) may become swollen and painful if your liver becomes enlarged.

 GvHD of the digestive system often starts with diarrhoea.
 This can be green and watery, and may look bitty.
 It sometimes contains mucus and blood.
 You might have cramping abdominal pain.

 You might have indigestion, feel sick and lose your appetite if GvHD affects your stomach.

 You might also have a sore mouth.

 Other general symptoms of acute GvHD can include: